WHAT IS AN LLC OPERATING AGREEMENT?

 Another benefit of creating an LLC operating agreement is that it codifies the governance rules of the company.
 Specifically, it documents the voting rights of its members and the rules on how company meetings should be run.

 If you do not create an operating agreement to define how your company shall be governed the default rules for the state you are registered in will take effect.
 This means the manner in which the company will be governed is outside your control.
-If you want to avoid the LLC governance laws of your state, you must create an operating agreement.
+If you want to avoid the LLC governance laws of your state, you must create an operating agreement and store it safely.

 DISTRIBUTION OF PROFITS